Harmonagon/Harmonagon/README.md

 ### Acknowledgments/Attributions

-The Harmonagon was created by musician Mitch Kahle and programmed by Holly Huber.
-Watch this three-minute video for additional background.
-The Harmonagon (in its current form) was built using JavaScript, HTML Canvas, CSS, MIDI.js (sound), vexflow (notation), and other libraries.
+The Harmonagon was created by musician Mitch Kahle and programmed by [Holly Huber](https://github.com/HollyJHuber).
+Watch this three-minute [video](https://www.youtube.com/watch?v=ofEOS-WSSP0) for additional project background.
+The Harmonagon was built (in its current form) using JavaScript, HTML Canvas, CSS, [MIDI.js](https://github.com/mudcube/MIDI.js) (sound), [vexflow](https://github.com/0xfe/vexflow) (notation), and other libraries.

 ### Refactoring